simionAndrei/CoreIR_PaperRep/README.md

 To run `main.py`, we need to obtain `MSDialog.json` dataset by requesting access following the instruction from [Data section](#data).
 After getting `MSDialog-Intent.json`, copy it in the `data` folder.

-The tests for the machine learning models can be run from `main.py` after setting the desired values to `config.txt` and verify the right method from `test.py` is called in `main.py`:
+The tests for the machine learning models can be run from `main.py` after setting the desired values to `config.txt` and verifying the right method from `test.py` is called in `main.py`:
 ```shell
 (core_ir) python main.py
 ```